Utah-CS4550-2024-Sp/assignments/a05/assignment05c.md

    If the chat or message does not exist, the response has HTTP status code 404 and the body adheres to the `"entity_not_found"` format defined previously.

-   If the access token is not provided or invalid, the response has HTTP status code 401 and the body adheres to the following format.
+   If the access token is invalid, the response has HTTP status code 401 and the body adheres to the following format.
     ```json
     {